icinganalysis/icinganalysis.github.io/content/thermodynamics_thread_wrap_up.md

 ![NASA/CR—2008-215302 Figure 3 comparison](images/freezing_fractions/cylinder_freezing_fractions_NASA_CR_2008_215302_fig3.png)

-###LEWICE analysis of cylinders
+###LEWICE analysis of non-rotating cylinders

 For non-rotating cylinders, the results with LEWICE are mixed.

 One case had good agreement at the stagnation line, but varying agreement elsewhere:

 ![](images/thermodynamics_wrapup/NASA-TM-107141 Figure 12 LEWICE.png)

 Another case did not agree well at the stagnation line, with varying agreement elsewhere.

 ![](images/thermodynamics_wrapup/NASA-TM-107141 Figure 9 LEWICE.png)

-Unfortunately, the mass values were not recorded in NASA-TM-107141.
+Unfortunately, the mass values were not recorded in NASA-TM-107141, so we cannot compare the calculated masses to the observed masses.

 ###Airfoil leading edge approximated as a cylinder